GuilhermeSousaDev/GuilhermeSousaDev/README.md

 ![download](https://user-images.githubusercontent.com/76450169/165084594-3b68b742-ddb0-414c-8f25-c80570f2189c.png)

-I'm studying programming for 1 year, I'm focused on improving my knowledge in NodeJS and React, after finishing college I intend to enter a college doing a Technologist in Development course, studying 2 years
+I'm studying programming for 1 year, I'm focused on improving my knowledge in NodeJS and React, after finishing school I intend to enter a college taking a course in Technologist in Development, studying 2 years

 *   🌍  I'm based in First Job
 *   ✉️  You can contact me at [guilhermesousadev@gmail.com](mailto:guilhermesousadev@gmail.com)